alexandrvslv/datawf/Readme.md

 Main widgets:

-- LayoutList - usiversal widget, can be used like list view, tree view or property view.
-Support sorting, grouping, filtering and construct from reflection
+- LayoutList - universal widget, can be used like list view, tree view or property view.
+Support sorting, grouping, filtering and can construct from reflection
 - Toolsbar - buttons container(missed in Xwt)
 - GroupBox - widget layout container
 - DockBox - dock panel manager